 PLEASE GIVE TO HELP SAVE THE COTTAGE

-Blake's Cottage, in the village of Felpham on the West Sussex coast, is one of the most important buildings in English literary history, but this key part of our national heritage is in real danger of being lost forever.
+It is one of the most important buildings in English literary history.
 The poet, writer, artist, printer and visionary William Blake lived here, with his wife Catherine, when he wrote the poem that provides the words for the much-loved anthem: Jerusalem.

 FIRST replace the dilapidated thatched roof and secure the fabric of the building.
+We're on target!

 THIRD create an arts and educational centre in a new building within the grounds.
 It will be the only centre dedicated to the Blakes' lives, work and legacy.